ArthurVanIttersum/ArthurVanIttersum.github.io/Companies/PlayerUnknownProductions.md

 Dungeon Generator

-Escape the matrix project
+# Escape the matrix project

+For the intake project at buas I needed to make a game using a template buas made available in C++.
+The idea is to make a game in C++ without using a conventional game engine. i made a game inspired by breakout, but with weird shapes instead of blocks.

 [Read the full devlog →](../Projects/BreakTheMatrix.md)

-Project 2
+# Project 2

-Art project 2
+# Art project 2

-Modding projects
+# Modding projects